Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

    ![](../../media/snap2.png)

-1. Notice how the GitHub Copilot generates comments for the classes, functions, and modules present in the code.
+1. Notice how the GitHub Copilot generates comments in the code.

 ## Task 2: Enhance and Refine Documentation